Is Dark Energy Increasing or Decreasing in the Late Universe?: Interpretation of Results

 \section{Interpretation of Results}

-Prompted by inconsistencies in {DESI} results for dynamical dark energy with the LDL and $\Lambda$CDM, we consider \eqref{EQN_w0wa} in the two distinct approaches I and II, defined in \S \ref{Sec:Data} here elucidated using the Farooq data of the LDL covering a similar redshift range as DESI, following the process in Appendix \ref{App_data}.
-In our demonstration, the $\Omega_{m,0}$ of DESI produces two radically different results for $(w_0,w_a)$ in late versus early linearization (Fig. \ref{fig:Posterior}, Table \ref{tab:resultsA}).
-Crucially, preserving the fully nonlinear expression \eqref{EQN_wcdm} together with late application of \eqref{EQN_w0wa}, ($w_0$, $w_a$) is identified to be in the second quadrant of $w_0w_a$-plane, {\it antipodal} to DESI's location in the fourth quadrant (Fig. \ref{fig:Posterior}) - here reproduced in the application of early linearization} \eqref{EQN_HL}.
-The difference between the two {results is evident by opposite} slopes and {differnt} $y$-intercepts for \eqref{EQN_w0wa} shown in Fig. \ref{fig:TwoLines}.
+{Prompted by inconsistencies in DESI results for dynamical dark energy with LDL and $\Lambda$CDM, we study possible systematics in probes of dynamical dark energy in the general framework of $w(a)$CDM, arising from early linearization of $w(a)$ in $w_0w_a$CDM. {To this end, we consider \eqref{EQN_w0wa} in late (I) and early (II) linearization in applications to mock and cosmic chronometer data} (\S3 and \ref{App_data}), covering a redshift range similar to that of DESI.
+Particular attention is paid to the (in)sensitivity {to constraint-satisfying variations} in the matter density $\Omega_{m,0}$ anchored by the BAO constraint (\ref{EQN_anchor}).}

+Fig. \ref{fig:Posterior} and Table \ref{tab:resultsA} summarize the experimental results.
+Due to the correlations with $\Omega_{m,0}$ in early linearization (\ref{EQN_M0}--\ref{EQN_SM}), $w_0w_a$ estimates and the high value of $\Omega_{m,0}$ inferred from this approach are radically different from that obtained by late linearization, which preserves the fully nonlinear expression \eqref{EQN_wcdm} and is free of correlation with $\Omega_{m,0}$.
+Table \ref{tab:resultsA} shows that the DESI results for these parameters are reproduced in this study using early linearization.

+Fig.~\ref{fig:Posterior} shows that the early linearization (\ref{EQN_HL}) places $w_0w_a$ in the fourth quadrant of the $w_0w_a$-plane, effectively {\it antipodal} to its location in the second quadrant obtained by the late linearization.
+This change in location is evident from the opposite signs of the slopes and the different $y$-intercepts of \eqref{EQN_w0wa} shown in Fig. \ref{fig:TwoLines}.

-{ Notably, this result persists in early and late linearizations of mock $H(a)$ data produced using $\Lambda$CDM and CPL (Appendix \ref{App_E}).
-For a given injected $\Omega_{{m,0}_i}$ and $H_0$, Fig. \ref{fig:mock} shows that $w_0w_a$-estimates from late linearization are consistent with injections, robust against uncertainties in $\Omega_{m,0}$ as per \eqref{EQN_wcdm}. { In aiming to constrain physical properties of dark energy, this robustness fulfills the requirement of specificity: insensitivity to other parameters, here the aforementioned constrained variations in matter density $\Omega_{m,0}$.} Early linearization, in the same experiment, results in inconsistencies in $w_0w_a$-estimates whenever $\Omega_{m,0}$ is in departure of its underlying true value.}
+Importantly, this discrepancy due to the correlation with $\Omega_{m,0}$ persists in our study of mock $H(a)$ data generated by $\Lambda$CDM and CPL (\ref{Sec:imp1}).
+For given injection values of $\Omega_{{m,0}i}$ and $H_0$, Fig. \ref{fig:mock} shows that $w_0w_a$ estimates from late linearization remain consistent with injections and robust against uncertainties in $\Omega_{m,0}$, as implied by \eqref{EQN_wcdm}.
+Late linearization is thus {robust through} its insensitivity {to constraint-preserving} variations in $\Omega_{m,0}$, {i.e. late linearization is blind to $\Omega_{m,0}$ in estimating $w_0w_a$.}